High Earners: Optimize your job offer with expert salary negotiation coaching

 "How much does this cost?"

-Depending upon the complexity of the situation and your needs, the strategy fee is between $3,000 and $6,000.
-The strategy fee is for all aspects of your salary negotiation.
+The Strategy Component is $4,000 for all aspects of your salary negotiation.
 It ensures that I can build and execute the best possible strategy for each and every client.

-The result fee is due only when we improve your job offer, and is 10% of the improvement to your first-year compensation that we negotiate.
+The Improvement Component is due only when we improve your job offer, and is 10% of the improvement to your first-year compensation that we negotiate.

-The result fee is to ensure that our incentives are aligned throughout our engagement and to help us both share directly in the results.
+The Improvement Component is to ensure that our incentives are consistently aligned.
 Sometimes, a company is very flexible and will significantly improve their offer through negotiation.
 Sometimes they are inflexible and their first offer is also their best offer.
-We cannot know which case applies to your offer until we negotiate, and the result fee enables us to work together knowing that we will share in the result.
+We cannot know which case applies to your offer until we negotiate, and the Improvement Component enables us to work together knowing that we will share in the result.

 You keep 90% of the negotiated first-year compensation improvement, and I collect the remaining 10%.